 What is Romanesco?

 Your first glimpse of this strange vegetable will have you wondering, what is romanesco?
 The neon green color is unearthly and the entire head is spiked unevenly.
-What at first appears to be from Mars, is a member of the cole family, which includes cabbage, broccoli and other cool season vegetables.
+What at first appears to be from Mars, is actually a member of the cole family, which includes cabbage, broccoli and other cool season vegetables.

 How to Grow Romanesco